the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Microwave Power Satellite, a late-game Power building for desert cities that also improves Solar collectors.

 - New tile improvements:
-  - Artificial atoll and Floating Settlement, unlocked at Ocean Remediation and built exclusively by the Seastead Vessel.
+  - Artificial atoll and Floating Settlement, unlocked at Ocean Remediation.
   - Caer, imported from Rekmod, exclusive to Camelot Foundation.
   - Drydock, imported from Rekmod, the Great Admiral's Great Improvement.
   - Polder, unlocked at Engineering and can be built on Swamps, Coasts and Lakes, though the latter two require at least 3 adjacent Land tiles.
-  - Powership, unlocked at Electronics and built exclusively by the Seastead Vessel.
+  - Powership, unlocked at Electronics.
   - Preservator, borrowed from Bamboolord's expansion mods, currently exclusive to The Pax.
   - Seaside Resort, exclusive to Venice Beach.
   - Supply Complex, the Great Merchant's new Great Improvement.
 No longer do Great Administrators and Great Merchants share a Great Improvement.